Chameleon: Benchmarking Detection and Backtracking on Commercial-Grade AI-Generated Videos: Chameleon

+Current LVMs, including Runway Gen 3\footnote{https://runwayml.com/}, Jimeng\footnote{https://jimeng.jianying.com/ai-tool/home/}, and Kling\footnote{https://klingai.kuaishou.com/} (Due to strict restrictions on character generation, Sora is excluded), simultaneously generate AI-generated videos based on the provided text and images, and eventually obtain 600 AI-generated videos in which the identity of the character is maintained but the scene action is tampered with.
+Constrained by the original scene shown in the real first and last frames, the generated content needs to be tampered with within the ``real framework''.
+The AI-generated videos have a direct connection with real videos and are used for video backtracking.
+The construct process for text-image to video and the backtracking task are shown in Figure \ref{fig:framework}.

-\paragraph{Metadata Generation.} For each video in $V^R$, we generate structured metadata to guide subsequent video generation.
-First, we invite three professional researchers with multi-modal knowledge to provide a detailed textual description of the video from three core aspects: Key Objects, Actions, and Scene Transitions.
-The annotation is carried out by two experts, and when there is ambiguity about the description of the video, it will be annotated by a third expert.
-Next, the first and last frames of $V^R$ are extracted using FFmpeg to serve as anchor points for temporal consistency.
-Finally, the caption and first and last frames are regarded as metadata to guide the model to generate the video.
+\textbf{Text-Image to Video.} We take the following steps to obtain the text and pictures needed to generate the AI-generated videos.
+To generate text for each video in $\mathcal{V}^R$, we invite three professional researchers with multi-modal knowledge to provide a detailed textual description of the video from three core aspects: Key Objects, Actions, and Scene Transitions.
+Two experts carry out the annotation, and when there is ambiguity about the description of the video, it will be annotated by a third expert.
+Next, to get the images for creation, the first and last frames of $\mathcal{V}^R$ are extracted using FFmpeg to serve as anchor points for temporal consistency.
+Finally, the caption and first and last frames are regarded as metadata to guide the LVMs to generate the video.

-\paragraph{Final Generation.} The metadata comprised of anchor frames and captions are used to generate videos using state-of-the-art generative models, including \textbf{Runway Gen 3}\footnote{https://runwayml.com/}, \textbf{Jimeng}\footnote{https://jimeng.jianying.com/ai-tool/home/}, and \textbf{Kling}\footnote{https://klingai.kuaishou.com/}.
-We adopt a selective synthesis strategy that randomly divides the real video into two equal parts.
-The metadata of half of the videos is used to generate the synthesized video, while the other half is left raw and not generated.
-This strategy aims to enhance the generalization ability of the model and maintain the balance of the dataset.
-AI-generated Videos with motion blur, heavy compression artifacts, or occlusions are discarded.
+\textbf{Text to Video.} To further enhance the capability of LVMs in creatively generating AI-generated videos to simulate potential manipulations of character identities and overall scenes in the real world, we rely on text descriptions of videos for generation.
+Additionally, to enrich these video text descriptions, we utilize LLMs to process the original texts.
+Ultimately, 600 text descriptions are selected to generate 600 AI-generated videos.

+\textbf{Digital Human Video.} The generation of digital human videos takes ``digital human library anchoring and instruction-driven generation'' as its core.
+First, scenes and public digital humans are selected from the digital human library.
+Then, LVMs generates instructions containing action voices.
+Finally, the dynamic and background scenes of digital humans are generated and fused for rendering, obtaining 500 digital human videos.